-We talked to Alexandre Stefanesco of ATSAL about a different way of recruitment, and this is what he said:
+Alexandre Stefanesco of ATSAL tells us about a different way of recruitment, and the impact of Covid-19 on hiring.

 First of all, how are you and your family doing in these COVID-19 times?